 The Palm Beach County Water Utilities Department (PBCWUD) is the largest water utility provider in Palm Beach County and is comprised of two regions, eastern and western.
 To the east, PBCWUD serves residents and businesses in unincorporated Palm Beach County, as well as the Village of Royal Palm Beach, the City of Greenacres, and the Town of Haverhill.
-To the west, PBCWUD serves residents and businesses in the cities of Belle Glade, Pahokee, and South Bay.
-Visit PBCWATER.COM to find your provider.
+To the west, PBCWUD serves customers in the cities of Belle Glade, Pahokee, and South Bay.
+Visit PBCWATER.COM to find your provider if you live out of our service area.